awoodacrew/tldetect/README.md

 5. Change or create your own export_graph.sh to generate the inference model directory.

 6. Change or improve predictor.py to test your model.

-#### Progress Update

-- 10/22/17

-  - alec

-    - limited training on a macbook pro using ssd_inception_v2_coco_1106_2017 as a end-to-end test from training to prediction

-      - decreased batch_size from 24 to 12 in order to fit into the macbook pro's gpu

-      - trained up to 410 steps and stopped.
-Loss fluctuates around 2.0

-        ​